magnate3/raspberry-pi-os-qemu/docs/lesson06/rpi-os.md

   * 9 bits [21 - 29] contain an index in the PMD table.
 MMU uses this index to find the location of the PTE.
   * 9 bits [12 - 20] contain an index in the PTE table.
 MMU uses this index to find a page in the physical memory.
   * Bits [0 - 11] contain an offset in the physical page.
 MMU uses this offset to determine the exact position in the previously found page that corresponds to the original virtual address.

-* Each process has its own address space.
-Therefore, it has its own copy of page table tree, starting from PGD.
-Therefore, the kernel keeps a separate PGD base address for each process.
-That is, the kernel virtualizes PGD for processes.
-During a context switch, the kernel loads the PGD base of the next process to `ttbr0_el1`.

 * Memory for a user process is always allocated in pages.
 A page is a contiguous memory region 4KB in size (ARM processors support larger pages, but 4KB is the most common case and we are going to limit our discussion only to this page size).